MP Estate Planning UK

 Comprehensive Nature of Estate Plans

 An estate plan is more than just a collection of documents; it’s a tailored strategy that addresses your unique needs and goals.
-A comprehensive estate plan typically includes a will, trusts, powers of attorney, and healthcare directives, among other elements.
+A comprehensive estate plan typically includes a will, trusts, Lasting Powers of Attorney, and advance decisions, among other elements.
+Crucially, these components work together — a will alone leaves significant gaps.

 ComponentPurpose

-Powers of AttorneyGrants authority to someone to make financial decisions on your behalf if you become incapacitated
+Lasting Powers of AttorneyGrants authority to someone you trust to make financial and/or health decisions on your behalf if you lose mental capacity

 estate planning

 By understanding the differences between estate planning and wills, you can take a more informed approach to managing your estate.
-Estate planning offers a comprehensive and flexible framework for securing your legacy and protecting your loved ones.
+Estate planning offers a comprehensive and flexible framework for securing your legacy and protecting your loved ones — something a will alone simply cannot achieve.

 Elements of a Comprehensive Estate Plan

 A comprehensive estate plan is more than just a single document; it’s a collection of crucial elements that work together to safeguard your assets and support your loved ones.
-Such a plan ensures that your wishes are respected and your family’s future is secure.
+Such a plan ensures that your wishes are respected and your family’s future is protected from the real-world threats of IHT, care fees, probate delays, and family disputes.

 Trusts and Their Role